4 Traits of an Effective Farm Employee Incentive Plan

 An employee incentive plan is one way farm owners can encourage key employees to stay, according to Peter Martin of K·Coe Isom.
 Although many farmers offer employees extras, Martin warns those benefits should be tied to behavior.

-“Quit just handing out money,” Martin told attendees Thursday, Jan.
-26, at the 2017 Top Producer Seminar in Chicago.
-He says there are four traits of an effective incentive plan.
+“Quit just handing out money,” Martin says adding that there are four traits of an effective incentive plan.

 1. Frequent Payment.
 Although there are administrative burdens tied to distributing incentives, the more often you can pay your team members, the better, Martin says.
 “Ideally, we would do this monthly, but at a minimum quarterly,” he says.